MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 - Scheduled backups are not implemented.

-- Restoring a backup to a new set of nodes is not supported for the in-cluster storage provider.
+- Restoration of a backup to a new set of nodes is not supported for the in-cluster storage provider.
 Backups must currently be restored in the same cluster in which the backup was taken.